FernandoDuarteF/RNA-seq-nextflow/README.md

 - overhang value.
 View STAR docummnetation for correct value.
 FastQC on reads might be need to be ran first.
 - adaptors.fasta file (leave empty ("") if adaptor trimming is not necessary)

 Note that reference files (fasta and gtf) need to be uncompressed for building the index (for now).
+The pipeline can handle compressed fastq files.

 Is not necessary to indicate a default container in ``nextflow.config``, but you can do so in order to run a process that has no containers asigned (not the case here).
 If a linux environment is needed for a specific process with no containers asigned, use ``biocorecrg/debian-perlbrew:latest`` from quay.io.